Don't let this happen to you!

-Although the contractor has pushed as far as they can with out violating the NNPAO / UPPA laws, once the insurance company claims manager says that's all we're going to pay, the insured's only options are to either hire a public adjuster to move the claim to fair and full price, hire an attorney, or give up and hope the contractor can complete the repairs at the insurance company's less than sufficient price.
+Although the contractor has pushed as far as they can without violating the NNPAO/UPPA laws, rules and regulations, once the insurance company claims manager says that's all they're going to pay, the insured's only options are to either hire a public adjuster to move the claim to fair and full price, hire an attorney, or give up and hope the contractor can complete the repairs at the insurance company's less than sufficient price.
 If the insured hires a public adjuster to move the claim towards RTA values, they will typically charge the insured a fee ranging from 10% to 15% of the entire claim or 25% of the additional $15,000 (on the $40,000 RTA claim).
 When it comes to that point, as was the case with the "ranch" claim previously discussed, many months may have already passed.
 Any fee paid to a PA is then deducted from the contractors RTA price.
 Notes: 1.
 Most thinking PA's will never contract with an insured if they believe they cannot increase the total settlement to the RTA price.
 2. Most people don't even know what a public adjuster is or does.
 3. Insurance companies understand and take full advantage of #'s 1 and 2.

 Reality…a severe wind and hail storm comes through Anytown, USA and causes $25,000 in damage on average to 5,000 properties.
 In Minnesota, for example, there are approximately 30 licensed PA’s and, according to one MN PA I talked with several years ago, most of them have little interest in working claims of that size.
 Suppose just 10 of those PA’s are interested in taking on the “smaller” wind and hail damage claims.
 How long would it take those ten PA’s – or even all 30, to adjust those 5,000 claims?
 Forever!
 P&C ins knows that while a few property owners with damage who even know what a PA is or does, may actually hire a PA who will likely get the claim paid at top dollar.